CoreWCF/corewcf.github.io/_posts/2024-05-06-message-property-injection.markdown

 ```
 ### NetTcpBinding usage

-A service exposing a `NetTcpBinding` can pull the `RemoteEndpointMessageProperty`.
+A service exposing a `NetTcpBinding` can inject the `RemoteEndpointMessageProperty`.

 ```c#
 public interface IHelloWorldService